-"Customer Data" means the identity, contact and payment details of the Customer supplied on the Signup Form (as updated from time to time) and all information about the Customer's use of, and rights to use, the CloudSET Platform and CloudSET Services;
+"Customer Data" means the identity, contact and payment details of the Customer supplied in the Signup Documents (as updated from time to time) and all information about the Customer's use of, and rights to use, the CloudSET Platform and CloudSET Services;

 "Customer Materials" all works and materials (excluding the Customer Data) uploaded to the CloudSET Platform, or processed or transmitted using the CloudSET Services, by or on behalf of the Customer;

 "Customer Personal Data" means any Personal Data that is processed by the Provider on behalf of the Customer in relation to the Agreement;

 "Data Protection Laws" means all applicable laws relating to the processing of Personal Data including, while it is in force and applicable to Customer Personal Data, the General Data Protection Regulation (Regulation (EU) 2016/679);

 "Defect" means a defect, error or bug having a material adverse effect on the operation or functionality of the CloudSET Platform, but excluding any defect, error or bug caused by or arising as a result of an incompatibility between the CloudSET Platform and any other system, application, program or software other than the Interface Software;

 "Documentation" means the data sheets produced by the Provider and made available on the CloudSET Platform to the Customer;

 "Effective Date" means the date that the Agreement comes into force as specified in Clause 2.3;

 "Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of or problems with the internet or a part of the internet, hacker attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);